 What Type of Surety Bond Do I Need?

-The type of surety bond you need depends on your industry and the work you do.
+The type of surety bond you need depends on your industry, the work you do, and local regulations.
 Most fall into two main categories:3

-1. Commercial Bonds: Often required by government agencies for licensing or permits, these bonds ensure you follow applicable laws and regulations.
+1. Commercial Bonds: Often required by government agencies for licensing or permits, these bonds ensure you follow applicable laws and regulations (like building codes).
 They help protect the public from losses caused by non-compliance or dishonest practices.

 2. Contract Bonds: Also known as construction bonds, these guarantee you’ll fulfill a project as agreed.
 They are often required in industries such as construction where meeting contractual terms is essential.
 Common types include:

-• Payment Bonds: Ensure your subcontractors, suppliers, and laborers get paid.
+- Payment Bonds: Ensure your subcontractors, suppliers, and laborers get paid, so the client isn’t liable for liens.

 Why Do I Need a Bond?

-Even the most reliable business owners face unexpected challenges.
+Even reliable business owners face unexpected challenges.
 Illness, supply chain issues, labor shortages, or natural disasters can derail your ability to meet a contract.

-• May be required4 by law or licensing boards in your industry.
+- Compliance: May be required4 by law or licensing boards to legally operate.

-• Can give you an edge when competing for work — it signals professionalism and accountability.
+- Trust: Can give you a competitive edge when bidding on contracts — it signals professionalism and accountability.

 Do I Still Need Insurance?